Plagiarism Resources for Educators | Plus Downloadable Tools

 The Scribbr Knowledge Base is an open-source collection of free resources to help students succeed in academic research, writing, and citation skills.
 We regularly publish helpful content to make challenging topics more accessible to students.

 The following resources can help students cite with confidence and avoid plagiarism.

 On several key subjects, we provide accessible lecture slides that you can use to introduce your students to the topic.

 Scribbr slides are free to use, customize, and distribute for educational purposes.

 The Scribbr YouTube channel is dedicated to helping students understand a variety of academic topics.
-In addition to our plagiarism-related videos below, we also have videos explaining other topics, such as writing a research paper, the rules of APA style, and beyond.
+In addition to our plagiarism-related videos below, we also have videos explaining topics ranging from writing a research paper to the rules of APA Style.

 One of the best ways to teach students about plagiarism is via examples.
 It can be easy to forget a set of quotation marks, to paraphrase too closely, or to leave out a citation.
 Showing students real-life examples of plagiarism can also make the subject more relatable.

 Paraphrasing means formulating someone else’s ideas in your own words.
 In order to do so correctly, you must entirely rewrite the passage you are referencing without changing the meaning of the original text.